aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/titles/_index.md

 // Setting the font color of the chart title to blue chart.getTitle().getFont().setColor(AsposeCells.Color.Blue);

-// Setting the title of category axis of the chart chart.getCategoryAxis().getTitle().setText("Category");
+// Setting the title of the category axis of the chart chart.getCategoryAxis().getTitle().setText("Category");

-// Setting the title of value axis of the chart chart.getValueAxis().getTitle().setText("Value");
+// Setting the title of the value axis of the chart chart.getValueAxis().getTitle().setText("Value");

 // Saving the Excel file
 workbook.save(path.join(dataDir, "book1.out.xls"));
 ```

-## **Advance topics**
+## **Advanced topics**
 - [Read Chart Subtitle from ODS File](/cells/nodejs-cpp/read-chart-subtitle-from-ods-file/)
 {{< app/cells/assistant language="nodejs-cpp" >}}